XinyuKang22/APIsOverData/README.md

 # Recap

 At this point you should be able to:
-1. Vheck container logs.
+1. Check container logs.
 2. Watch events in kubernetes as tilt applies your changes.
-3. Check that hasura and postgres are working.
+3. Check that Hasura and postgres are working.
-4. Configure hasura to track tables.
+4. Configure Hasura to track tables.
 5. Insert data into those tables.
 6. Query those tables using Postman, `http` or `curl`.
-7. Verify that the database query executed by hasura is sane.
+7. Verify that the database query executed by Hasura is sensible.

 If you can't do these things yet, stop and make sure that you can before moving on.

 # Modifying your schema

-Now that you are able to send queries to hasura and have a fair chance of diagnosing issues.
+Now that you are able to send queries to Hasura and have a fair chance of diagnosing issues.

 ## Edit your schema